-The Community Action Team (CAT) Knowledge Exchange 2020 “aims to accelerate local action being taken to address the overdose crisis through increased connection among and between CATs.
+The Community Action Team (CAT) Knowledge Exchange (from 2020 – 2022) “aims to accelerate local action being taken to address the overdose crisis through increased connection among and between CATs.
 This is a virtual space for learning and networking to bring diverse voices together and amplify the leadership of peers.”

-Here’s some great resources from this event, put together from the team at the BC Patient Safety Quality Council.
+Here’s some great resources from this series put together from the team at the BC Patient Safety Quality Council.

-One thing I noticed from this event was the emphasis on self care and safety.
-People were invited to check in with cultural supports and peer supports during the event in a separate Zoom room, and there were many important harm reduction strategies throughout.
+These events always emphasize self care and safety.
+People are invited to check in with cultural supports and peer supports during the event in a separate Zoom room, and there are many important harm reduction strategies throughout.

-There are two graphic recordings.
-The first one is a summary of the different facilitation tools we tried, based on Liberating Structures.
+Here are highlights from the series with four graphic recordings.
+The first two images is a summary of the different facilitation tools we tried, based on Liberating Structures.

 The second graphic recording highlights the panel on meaningful peer engagement featuring Guy Felicella (moderator), Heather Spence, Eric Thomson, Jenny McDougall and Kerry Watters (panelists).
 You can watch the entire panel here: https://vimeo.com/490971314 and each part of the session is in a different small video so it’s easy to watch.